Introduction of FAT and SAT Testing

 Site Acceptance Testing and Commissioning

-The Site Acceptance Testing Services (SAT) is performed after all the systems have been tested and validated.
+The Site Acceptance Testing (SAT) is performed after all the systems have been tested and validated.
 Prior to this final stage, the whole system must be tested as well as commissioned.

 The step of commissioning is to verify all the physical inputs and outputs to each of the Programmable Automation Controller (PLCs ).
 A point list copy means the input and output list can be generated with the help of a column and the points are checked off while being verified.